 The plaque reads: “THIS MONUMENT WAS ERECTED UNDER THE PATRONAGE OF THE STATE OF CONNECTICUT, A.D.
 1830, AND IN THE 55TH YEAR OF THE INDEPENDENCE OF THE U.S.A.
 IN MEMORY OF THE BRAVE PATRIOTS, WHO FELL IN THE MASSACRE AT FORT GRISWOLD, NEAR THIS SPOT, ON THE 6TH OF SEPT.
 A.D.
 1781, WHEN THE BRITISH, UNDER THE COMMAND OF THE TRAITOR, BENEDICT ARNOLD, BURNT THE TOWNS OF NEW LONDON AND GROTON, AND SPREAD DESOLATION AND WOE THROUGHOUT THIS REGION.”

-There’s more to the story via Wikipedia and all the links at the bottom.
-Judging by how many times this place has cloved due to not having any funding for repairs, I’ll bet it’ll close for good at some point during my lifetime.
+There’s more to the story via Wikipedia if you’re interested.
+Judging by how many times this place has closed due to not having any funding for repairs, I’ll bet it’ll close for good at some point during my lifetime.
 Oh well, I got up it in 2015.